Anyone else think kid magazines might get your kids and students reading more?

 $40 / year

 Started on Kickstarter, Kazoo features girl-empowering stories about artists, explorers, scientists, athletes, writers, and more.
 Each month is thematic.
-The magazine shares DIY projects, comics, science, coloring pages, puzzles, information about the theme, a comic biography of a famous person, snack ideas, a fictional story, and more.
+The magazine shares DIY projects, comics, science, coloring pages, puzzles, informational articles about the theme, a comic biography of a famous person, snack ideas, a fictional story, and more.
 (No fashion in sight!)
 I love this magazine, I just wish it cost less but if you want quality without ads, this mag is for you.

 Okido